Eugenie Bouchard: 2018: Out of top 100, late resurgence

 After parting company with coach Thomas Högstedt towards the end of 2017, Bouchard began working with Harold Solomon.
 She teamed up with Vasek Pospisil to compete at the Hopman Cup for Canada, but failed to win a single match in the competition, losing all three of her singles games in straight sets, and picking up a buttock injury during her last match against Elise Mertens.
 Bouchard's losing streak continued at the Hobart International when she was beaten again in straight sets by Aryna Sabalenka, a result that meant Bouchard fell out of the WTA top 100 for the first time since 2013.

-At the Australian Open, she defeated Océane Dodin in the opening round before losing to world No. 1, Simona Halep, in the second.
+At the Australian Open, she defeated Océane Dodin in the opening round, before losing to world No. 1, Simona Halep, in the second.
 Following several poor results at the front-end of the season, including failure to qualify at the French Open, Bouchard's world ranking plummeted to 194 in early June, her lowest ranking in six years.
 She slowly improved her ranking over the coming months, starting with qualifying into main draw of Wimbledon, where she lost in the second round to Ashleigh Barty.
-Bouchard followed this up with a semifinal appearance at the Ladies Championship Gstaad to bring her ranking back to No. 123 in the world.
+Bouchard followed this up with a semifinal appearance at the Ladies Championship Gstaad, where she retired injured against Alizé Cornet.

-At the US Open, she showed glimpses of the player she once was, dropping just seven games in three qualifying matches in front of packed crowds.
-In the main draw, she continued her dominance from qualifying, dispatching French wildcard Harmony Tan, 6–3, 6–1.
+At the US Open, she dropped just seven games in three qualifying matches in front of packed crowds.
+In the main draw, she continued her dominance from qualifying, dispatching French wildcard Harmony Tan for the loss of just four games.
 Bouchard was then ousted from the tournament in the second round, falling to Markéta Vondroušová in straight sets.
-This also marked the first time since her 2015 concussion that she won a match at the US Open.

 Bouchard again struggled following the US Open, failing to win a main-draw match at her next four tournaments.
-Her luck turned at the Luxembourg Open, where she almost reached her first WTA final since the 2016 Malaysian Open.
-Bouchard won through three qualifying matches and then defeated Tímea Babos, Carla Suárez Navarro and Andrea Petkovic to set up a semifinal clash with top seed Julia Görges.
-Despite serving for the match at 5–3 in the second set, Bouchard ultimately lost 7–6, 5–7, 1–6.
+Her form turned at the Luxembourg Open, where she won through three qualifying matches and then defeated Tímea Babos, Carla Suárez Navarro and Andrea Petkovic to set up a semifinal clash with top seed Julia Görges.
+Despite serving for the match at 5–3 in the second set, Bouchard ultimately lost in three sets.
 The result, however, moved her inside the top 100.
 Bouchard finished the season ranked No. 89 in the world.